 They couldn’t settle down.
-The storm’s waves splashed water onto their beaks.
-They sought refuge flying from pond to pond.
+The storm’s waves splashed water on their beaks.
+They sought refuge flying pond to pond.
 At the levee, we waited for them.

 Battling the gale, their wings flapped franticly.
-They flew slow and low to pass the levee.
+They flew slow and low to pass.
 We rose up from hiding and confronted them.
 Too late, they attempted to veer.
 We, shot.
 In a tuff of feathers, they folded and thudded on the levee.
 It was point and shoot.
-They kept coming, singles, doubles, triples or more until we had limits, 11 back then, the only time we did.
+They kept coming, singles, doubles, triples or more, until we had limits, 11 back then, the only time we did.

-We tied their legs together into bundles and draped them over our shoulders to carry.
+We tied their legs together into bundles to carry back and draped them over shoulders.
 They were Blue Bills or Scaups, (Aythya marila), a common San Francisco Bay duck.

-Shotguns in hand, our trophies trussed on shoulders, we climbed atop the gray, clods of levee dirt.
+Shotguns in hand, our trophies trussed, we climbed atop the gray, clods of levee dirt.
 Atop, faces to the full force of the gale, we scanned across Leslie Salt Company’s vast salt water evaporation pond.
 Bobbing in the waves, a greater prize greeted us.

-Among them, however, was a cop car with its red light on, a decoy of royalty, a drake Canvasback, (Aythya valisineria).
+Among them, however, was a cop car with its red light on, a wooden, hand carved decoy of royalty, a drake Canvasback, (Aythya valisineria).

 The evaporation ponds were shallow but the area next to the levee was deep.
 It was from there the muck was dredged up and plopped down to make the levee.
-We had to wait until the decoys hit the deep water, then docked at the levee.
+We had to wait until the anchors hit deep water and the decoys docked at the levee.
 I’d spotted the Canvasback first and claimed it as mine.
-Its anchor cleared the shallows, it passed the deep water and into my grasp.
-With the string and anchor tied around its neck, I tucked it under my coat, next to my chest, to carry back.
-On leaving my dilemma was, with it, my shotgun and tassel of dead ducks, how many of the Blue Bill decoys could I carry.
+Its anchor cleared the shallows, the decoy docked and passed into my ownership.
+With the string twirled around its neck, the anchor snug, it hugged to my chest.
+The dilemma was, with it, my shotgun and tassel of dead ducks, how many Blue bill decoys could I carry back.

 Burdened with trophy greed, we stumbled back across the uneven terrain of the levees to our bikes parked next to Laine’s Grocery Store in Alviso.
-There, with a complicated balancing act, I mounted my bike, shotgun breached across the handlebars, dead ducks draped over shoulders, balsa decoys dangling on the frame and cuddled in my coat, the prize of the day; a San Francisco Bay, hand carved wood, Canvasback decoy.
-Its patina from Bay exposure and a few shot shell dots to attested to its service and authenticity as an Alviso, duck hunting decoy.
+There, with a complicated balancing act, I mounted my bike, shotgun breached across the handlebars, dead ducks draped over shoulders, balsa decoys dangling on the frame and cuddled in my coat, the prize of the day; a San Francisco Bay, hand carved, wood, canvas back decoy with even a few shot shell dots to prove its service.

 While everyone had heard of Alviso, had a vague notion of where it was, few visited.
 Its reputation put it on the, best if skipped list.

 Alviso is at the southern end of San Francisco Bay.
-In November, 1958, the day I pulled my decoy out of the water, it was a woebegone little town at the north end of the Santa Clara Valley, California, now referred to as Silicon Valley.
+In the 1950’s is was a woebegone little town at the north end of the Santa Clara Valley, California, now referred to as Silicon Valley.

 When the gringos arrived, the Ranchero was confiscated and subdivided.
-The town, for a brief period, was the embarkment port for San Francisco 49’s on their way to the Sierra Nevada Mountains.
-In response, it shifted from sleepy pueblo hacienda to bawdy, port, boom town.
-The 1906 earthquake and extraction of the aquifer for agriculture subsequently dropped its elevation making it prone to flooding.
+The town, for a brief period, was the embarkment port from San Francisco for 49’s on their way to the Sierra Nevada Mountains.
+Alviso shifted from being a pueblo hacienda to a bawdy, port, boom town.
+The 1906 earthquake and extraction of the aquifer for agriculture dropped its elevation.
 The city of San Jose ran their sewer line nearby to the Bay.

 In the 1920’s, the vast tidal marsh estuaries between the town and the deep water of the Bay were subdivided by dredged levees into sterile, salt evaporations ponds by Leslie Salt Company.
-Subject to flooding, the whiff of sewage’s odor and the closure of its fish canneries, it became a rundown, semi-ghost town.
+Alviso, subject to flooding, the whiff of sewage’s odor and the closure of its fish canneries became a rundown, semi-ghost town.

-The town was excluded from the development which swept the rest of Silicon Valley after World War II.
-The town, while abandoned by many, remained independent due to its early heritage days.
-Its lone, elected police officer was amendable to follies forbidden elsewhere for those who did visit and the town retained a bawdy reputation from its boom years.
+The town thus was excluded from the development which swept the rest of Silicon Valley.
+While abandoned by many and ignored by most, it remained an independent town due to its early heritage days.
+Its lone, elected police officer was amendable to follies forbidden elsewhere for those who did visit and it retained some of the bawdy reputation of its boom years.

 A few notable restaurants thrived but the primary respectable endeavor for going there was duck hunting.
 The peak time for duck hunting is sunrise.
 Before the morning shoot and after, duck hunters frequented Alviso’s restaurants with Vahl’s, the grand dame.